Polycystic ovary syndrome (PCOS) is the most endocrine condition among U.S. women of reproductive age. Its symptoms include:

 The root of the maca plant is a traditional herb used to boost fertility and libido.
-Maca root may help balance hormones and lower cortisol levels.
+Maca root balance hormones and lower cortisol levels.
 It may also help treat depression, which can be a symptom of PCOS.

-If you’re overweight, some studies suggest gradual weight loss through a low-calorie diet as a promising first-line treatment for PCOS.
+If you’re overweight, studies suggest gradual weight loss through a low-calorie diet as a promising first-line treatment for PCOS.